Canker sores, also known as aphthous ulcers, are small, pale, round, painful lesions that may occur inside the mouth. They are not contagious.

 It is most common for people to get canker sores for the first time between 10–19 years of age.
 Recurrent episodes tend to become less frequent as people get older.

 The life cycle of a canker sore eruption — from the first signs of a problem to healing — is about 10–15 days.
-They sometimes come back to the same or nearby locations several times a year and can form in groups of two to four.
+They sometimes come back to the same or nearby locations several times a year and can form in groups of

 A few hours before the canker sore forms, some people may feel burning or tingling in the affected area.
 The area will then become inflamed, swollen, and sore.
 In the next few days, the swelling becomes more defined and starts to take on the familiar sore shape with raised edges.